Can Dogs Eat Pumpkin?

 The best way to feed your dog pumpkin is through a purée.
 You can buy canned or fresh pumpkins, but make sure that you remove any seeds and strings before cooking it for your pet.
 To cook a fresh pumpkin, cut it into chunks and bake at 350 degrees F until tender (about 45 minutes).
 Once cooled down completely, purée the pumpkin in a blender or food processor.

-- Can Cats Eat Pineapple?
-Is It Safe For Cats?
+- Can Cats Eat Pumpkin?
+Is It Good for Them?

-- Can Dogs Eat Green Beans?
+- Can Dogs Eat Peas?
+Are They Safe for Dogs?